awsdocs/amazon-workmail-administration-guide/doc_source/manage-users.md

 1. On the **Organizations** screen, in the list of organizations, select your organization's alias\.

-1. In the navigation pane on the left, choose **Users** to see a list of all users in the directory, including enabled, disabled, and system users\.
+1. In the navigation pane, choose **Users** to see a list of all users in the directory\.
+This includes enabled, disabled, and system users as defined by the underlying directory\.

 1. To create a new user, choose **Create User**\.